gogs/docs/en-US/installation/README.md

     - **Ignore this if you're only going to use HTTP/HTTPS or use builtin SSH server**
     - Recommend [Cygwin OpenSSH](http://docs.oracle.com/cd/E24628_01/install.121/e22624/preinstall_req_cygwin_ssh.htm) or [Copssh](https://www.itefix.net/copssh) for Windows.

-### Install Database
+### Install database

-Gogs supports MySQL, PostgreSQL, SQLite3 and TiDB.
-Based on your choice, install either one of them or skip this step:
+Based on your choice, install one of supported databases or skip this step:

 - [MySQL](http://dev.mysql.com/downloads/mysql/) (Engine: INNODB)
 - [PostgreSQL](http://www.postgresql.org/download/)